 the lateral ba...

-Warthin tumours (or papillary cystadenoma lymphomatosum) are a benign, sharply demarcated tumour of the salivary- lymphoid origin most commonly arising from parotid gland tail.
-They are bilateral or multifocal in up to 20 % of cases, and are the most common neoplastic cause of multiple solid par...
+Warthin tumours (or papillary cystadenoma lymphomatosum) are benign, sharply demarcated tumours of the salivary gland.
+They are of lymphoid origin and most commonly arise from parotid gland tail.
+They may be bilateral or multifocal in up to 20% of cases and are the most common neoplastic cause o...

 Williams syndrome (WS) is characterised by some or all or the following features: